oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 ### 6.7.1 Mapping QUIC Transport Errors to MQTT Session State

-In an MQTT over QUIC implementation, the MQTT session is decoupled from the underlying transport.
-Therefore, a failure at the QUIC layer does not automatically necessitate the immediate termination of the MQTT session.
+The MQTT Session persists across a sequence of Network Connections [MQTT5] §4.1.
+A failure at the QUIC layer breaks the Network Connection but does not automatically terminate the MQTT Session.
+The Session continues until the Session Expiry Interval elapses (MQTT 5.0) or the client sends a CONNECT with Clean Session=1 (MQTT 3.1.1).

 ### 6.7.1.1 Abnormal Transport Shutdown